-Diamonds are formed under high pressure and temperature conditions deep within the Earth’s mantle.
-During the diamond formation process, impurities and irregularities can become trapped within the crystal lattice structure, resulting in imperfections or inclusions.
+Diamonds, formed under high pressure and temperature deep within the Earth’s mantle, often trap impurities and irregularities within their crystal lattice structure during their formation.
+These result in inclusions or imperfections.

-These imperfections can affect the diamond’s clarity and value, but they can also make each diamond unique and add to its character.
+These imperfections can impact a diamond’s clarity and value, but they can also render each diamond unique, adding to its overall character.

-GIA, as the leader grading lab in the diamond industry, created a clarity grading chart to categorize/group diamonds into a scale of six categories and eleven grades based on how visible inclusions are in a diamond.
+The Gemological Institute of America (GIA), the leading grading lab in the diamond industry, has developed a clarity grading chart.
+This chart classifies diamonds into six categories and eleven grades based on the visibility of inclusions in a diamond.

-SI1 diamonds as per the official standards & industry standards are graded based on the number, size, location, and type of inclusions found in the diamond, the combination of these 4 result in a diamond being graded as SI1, VS2, or SI2 with slight difference between each grade.
+Official and industry standards grade SI1 diamonds based on the number, size, location, and type of inclusions present in the diamond.
+The interplay of these four factors can result in a diamond being graded as SI1, VS2, or SI2, with only slight differences between each grade.

-Slightly Included 1, or for short SI1, is a grade defined by GIA as a grade which has inclusions that are noticeable to a skilled grader under 10x magnification.
+The Slightly Included 1, or SI1, grade is defined by the GIA as a diamond with inclusions noticeable to a skilled grader under 10x magnification.

 Are SI1 Diamonds Eye Clean?

-95% of SI1 diamonds that are less than 1 carat are eye clean.
+Around 95% of SI1 diamonds less than 1 carat are eye clean.

-SI1 clarity grade comes 7th in diamond clarity scale in terms of pureness and absence of any inclusions/blemishes under 10x magnification.
+SI1 clarity grade ranks seventh on the diamond clarity scale in terms of purity and the absence of inclusions or blemishes under 10x magnification.

-To be realistic, images on James Allen are “too revealing” and expose a lot of unseen inclusions, take a look for example on this beautiful 0.9 SI1 diamond on Blue Nile, it’s clear that inclusion are much harder to see when inspecting using naked eye, or standard zoom technologies.
+For instance, take a look at this lovely 0.9 carat SI1 diamond on Blue Nile.
+It’s clear that inclusions are much harder to see when inspecting the diamond with the naked eye or standard zoom technologies.

 Where SI1 Stands on GIA Clarity Chart

-As we saw already, The SI letters (whether in SI1 or SI2) in clarity grade stands for ‘Slightly Included’; Included refers to the inclusions found on the diamond (under 10x magnification as per GIA definition), regardless of their visibility to naked eye.
+As we’ve already discussed, the SI in SI1 or SI2 stands for ‘Slightly Included.’
+The term ‘Included’ refers to the inclusions found on the diamond (as per GIA definition under 10x magnification), regardless of their visibility to the naked eye.

-GIA defined diamond clarity into 6 groups containing 11 different grades, can be visually represented like this:
+The GIA categorizes diamond clarity into six groups containing 11 different grades, as depicted in this visual representation:

-Note: SI3 level is not adopted by major certification labs like GIA.
-It was actually introduced by EGL for the sake of sellers and not buyers, read here how and why.
+Pro Tip: The SI3 level isn’t recognized by major certification labs like the GIA.
+It was introduced by EGL primarily for the benefit of sellers, not buyers.

-SI1 has 6 grades above it to the finest/cleanest grade, and 4 grades to the “dirtiest” clarity grade possible, that you probably won’t only see its inclusions, but probably touch them!
+SI1 has six grades above it leading to the purest, cleanest grade, and four grades below it leading to the lowest clarity grade where you can not only see the inclusions but possibly feel them!

-You might think that since SI1 is too far from flawless grade and even internally flawless, it will be more to the low end of clarity scale, but that’s not practically the case, for the main reason that the top 2 clarity grades (FL-IF) are extremely high and rare, less than 1% of global diamonds make it to these 2 grades.
+You might assume that since SI1 is far from the flawless grade and even internally flawless, it would be closer to the lower end of the clarity scale.
+However, this isn’t practically the case.
+The top two clarity grades (FL-IF) are extremely high, rare, and represent less than 1% of global diamonds.

-These 2 grades don’t have any inclusions, pure as water, and for a reasonable comparison, we can take them out of the scale to see where SI1 stands.
+These two grades have no inclusions and are as pure as water.
+For a reasonable comparison, we can exclude them from the scale to see where SI1 stands.

-This leaves us with 9 grades, and SI1 sits exactly in the middle!
-4 grades higher, and 4 grades lower, which makes a bit more sense
+Doing so leaves us with nine grades, with SI1 sitting right in the middle!
+Four grades are higher, and four grades are lower, which makes a lot more sense.

 SI1 vs Adjacent Grades: VS2 & SI2